desponda/inbox-whisperer/features/completed/go-backend-api.md

 # Go Backend API & Service Layer

+**Note: The Makefile and DB workflow have been updated.
+See README and Makefile for new targets. docker-migrate-up/down have been removed.
+Use `make help` to discover all targets.
+Large/test output files are now ignored and removed from git.**

 This feature tracks the next phase of backend development for Inbox Whisperer, following the principles in `developing.md`:
 - Always working, tested code
 - Separation of concerns (API, service, data)